bgno1/sds_rebalance/README.md

             - test/
             - train/          # original training set
             - val/            # original validation set
-        - labels/             # (for YOLOv8) Annotations for images
+        - labels/             # (for YOLOv8 and YOLO11) Annotations for images
-        - test.txt            # (for YOLOv8) List of test images
+        - test.txt            # (for YOLOv8 and YOLO11) List of test images
-        - train.txt           # (for YOLOv8) List of training images
+        - train.txt           # (for YOLOv8 and YOLO11) List of training images
-        - val.txt             # (for YOLOv8) List of validation images
+        - val.txt             # (for YOLOv8 and YOLO11) List of validation images
     - SeaDronesSee_balanced/  # Rebalanced version of the SeaDronesSee dataset
         - annotations/        # Annotation files in JSON format
         - images/             # Image data
             - test/
             - train/          # rebalanced training set
             - val/            # rebalanced validation set
+        - labels/             # (for YOLOv8 and YOLO11) Annotations for images
+        - test.txt            # (for YOLOv8 and YOLO11) List of test images
+        - train.txt           # (for YOLOv8 and YOLO11) List of training images
+        - val.txt             # (for YOLOv8 and YOLO11) List of validation images
+    - SeaDronesSee_v2/           # Original SeaDronesSee v2 dataset
+        - annotations/        # Annotation files in JSON format
+        - images/             # Image data
+            - test/
+            - train/          # original training set
+            - val/            # original validation set
+        - labels/             # (for YOLOv8 and YOLO11) Annotations for images
+        - test.txt            # (for YOLOv8 and YOLO11) List of test images
+        - train.txt           # (for YOLOv8 and YOLO11) List of training images
+        - val.txt             # (for YOLOv8 and YOLO11) List of validation images
+    - SeaDronesSee_v2_balanced/  # Rebalanced version of the SeaDronesSee v2 dataset
+        - annotations/        # Annotation files in JSON format
+        - images/             # Image data
+            - test/
+            - train/          # rebalanced training set
+            - val/            # rebalanced validation set
-        - labels/             # (for YOLOv8) Annotations for images
+        - labels/             # (for YOLOv8 and YOLO11) Annotations for images
-        - test.txt            # (for YOLOv8) List of test images
+        - test.txt            # (for YOLOv8 and YOLO11) List of test images
-        - train.txt           # (for YOLOv8) List of training images
+        - train.txt           # (for YOLOv8 and YOLO11) List of training images
-        - val.txt             # (for YOLOv8) List of validation images
+        - val.txt             # (for YOLOv8 and YOLO11) List of validation images
 ```

-The contents of the `SeaDronesSee/images` and `SeaDronesSee_balanced/images` folders need to be downloaded and generated through the steps mentioned above.
+The contents of the `SeaDronesSee/images` , `SeaDronesSee_balanced/images`, `SeaDronesSee_v2/images`  and  `SeaDronesSee_v2_balanced/images` folders need to be downloaded and generated through the steps mentioned above.
 All other files and folders are already included in this repository.

 ### 4.2 Faster R-CNN and Cascade R-CNN